Lions clinch playoff berth with win over Stamps | Globalnews.ca

 Calgary quarterback Vernon Adams Jr., in his first game back at B.C.
 Place Stadium since being traded to the Stampeders from the Lions last November, completed 21 of 38 passes for 303 yards, two touchdowns and three interceptions.
 He also ran in a two-point convert.

+Calgary cornerback Anthony Johnson Jr. intercepted a Rourke pass early in the quarter.
+That set up a seven-yard touchdown pass to Clark Barnes and a two-point convert.

+Linebacker Micah Teitz intercepted Rourke again later in the quarter.
+That lead to Adams throwing a six-yard touchdown pass to Dominique Rhymes.

 Adams was sacked six times by a swarming Lions defence, twice by defensive tackle Jonah Tavai.
-Adams also was intercepted in the end zone by B.C. safety Jackson Findlay on a third-down gamble that ended the third quarter.
-Robert Carter Jr. had two picks that snuffed out late Stampeder drivers.
+Adams also was intercepted in the end zone by B.C. safety Jackson Findlay on a third-down gamble.

 Rene Paredes kicked field goals of 25, 27 and 43 yards.